40 Things No One Over 40 Should Ever Buy

 Cook at home regularly and use cookbooks to do it?
 Great, go ahead and buy all the cookbooks.
 But if you hardly ever set foot in your kitchen or you always look up recipes online, there's no reason to accumulate unnecessary clutter just because it was on the sales rack at Barnes & Noble.
 Looking for some great recipe #inspo?
 Steal Bobby Flay's Top Steak-Cooking Secret.

 If you're over 40, we'd strongly advise you to not use your daughter's old Jansport.
-And if you're dead-set on double-or-single-strapping it, we'd advise you to try one of these 8 Great Office Ready Backpacks.

 A Discount Mattress